-Indicator Functions Power 🖑 Illuminates when the power of the computer is on, blinks when the computer is in Sleep mode, and turns off when the computer is in Hibernate mode or off.
-Battery 🗂 Illuminates when the computer is using battery power, blinks when the battery pack is running out of power, and double-blinks when the battery pack is charging.
-Memory Stick Duo/PRO Duo media Illuminates when data is read from or written to the Memory Stick media in the Memory Stick Duo/PRO Duo media slot.
+Indicator Functions Power 🕛 Illuminates when the power of the computer is on, blinks when the computer is in Sleep mode, and turns off when the computer is in Hibernate mode or off.
+Battery 🧀 Illuminates when the computer is using battery power, blinks when the battery pack is running out of power, and double-blinks when the battery pack is charging.
+Media Access Illuminates when data is read from or written to a memory card.
 (Do not enter Sleep mode or turn off the computer when this indicator is on.)
-When the indicator is off, the Memory Stick media is not being used.
-Built-in MOTION EYE camera Illuminates while the built-in MOTION EYE camera is in use.
+When the indicator is off, the memory card is not being used.
+Built-in MOTION EYE camera ^{1} Illuminates while the built-in MOTION EYE camera is in use.
 Optical disc drive Illuminates when data is read from or written to the optical disc media.
 When the indicator is off, the optical disc media is not being used.
-STAMINA mode Illuminates when the computer is in STAMINA mode to conserve battery power.
-SPEED mode Illuminates when the computer is in SPEED mode to provide faster performance.
-Hard disk drive Illuminates when data is read from or written to the hard disk drive.
+Hard disk drive Illuminates when data is read from or written to the built-in flash memory storage or hard disk drive ^{2} .
 Do not enter Sleep mode or turn off the computer when this indicator is on.
-Num lock 🚹 Press the Num Lk key to activate the numeric keypad.
+Num lock 日 Press the Num Lk key to activate the numeric keypad.
 Press it a second time to deactivate the numeric keypad.
 The numeric keypad is not active when the indicator is off.
-Caps lock 🛱 Press the Caps Lock key to type letters in uppercase.
+Caps lock 🛆 Press the Caps Lock key to type letters in uppercase.
 Letters appear in lowercase if you press the Shift key while the indicator is on.
 Press the key a second time to turn off the indicator.
 Normal typing resumes when the Caps lock indicator is off.

-Indicator Functions Scroll lock 🗊 Press the Scr Lk key to change how you scroll the display.
+Scroll lock 🗊 Press the Scr Lk key to change how you scroll the display.
 Normal scrolling resumes when the Scroll lock indicator is off.
 The Scr Lk key functions differently depending on the program you are using and does not work with all programs.
-Bluetooth technology 🛞 Illuminates when the WIRELESS switch is set to ON and Bluetooth technology is enabled.
-Wireless LAN Illuminates when the wireless LAN functionality is enabled.
-Wireless WAN [] Illuminates when the wireless WAN functionality is enabled.
+Bluetooth technology 🚯 Illuminates when the WIRELESS switch is set to ON and Bluetooth technology is enabled.

+Indicator Functions Wireless LAN Illuminates when the wireless LAN functionality is enabled.
+Wireless WAN ^{1} Illuminates when the wireless WAN functionality is enabled.

-On selected models only.
+^{1} On selected models only.